A step-by-step guide to fitting skirting board, using Richard Burbidge mouldings and basic woodworking tools and techniques.

 1. Choose your Richard Burbidge moulding

 Firstly you’ll need to decide the style you’re going for – we recommend our ogee, torus or chamfered skirting mouldings for this project.
 For a traditional style select our torus skirting, or for a contemporary look we recommend chamfered skirting.
 In this guide we take you through the steps of fitting pine skirting or primed MDF, it is not recommended for pre-finished skirting.
+View our full range of flooring mouldings here.

 2. Where to start